yalelikeyale/apiAssessment/README.md

 - bulkUserUpdate.js

 1. Clone the Repo
+2. Install the dependencies by executing `npm install package.json`
-2. Create a file named ".env" that contains the following text:
+3. Create a file named ".env" that contains the following text:

    `API_KEY={ENTER YOUR API KEY HERE}`